jpiolho/QERocketOnly/README.md

 ### 16: Health by killing
    There will be no health pickups in the map, except mega health.
 Whenever a player kills another player, their health will be instantly restored.
    An incoming rocket from the player that was killed can still damage you.

+### 32: No Quad
+   No quad damage will be spawned in the map.

+### 64: Random Quad Respawn
+   Quad damage respawn time will be randomized between 1 min and 4 mins.

+### 128: Spawn with quad
+   Players will spawn with a quad damage (30s).

 ## Credits
 JPiolho: Author